Humans are social creatures.

 Mental challenges can create roadblocks in the internal world – making it extremely difficult to connect with others.
 Patterns of isolation and avoidance may seem like easier solutions at first but can make loneliness and disconnection worse later on.
 Life may feel difficult and lonely right now, but it doesn’t have to stay like this.

-I offer both in-person and online group therapy sessions to those struggling with feelings of social disconnection and relational or mental challenges.
+I offer in-person group therapy sessions to those struggling with feelings of social disconnection and relational or mental challenges.
 Social connection is one of the most powerful tools in conquering mental challenges – and strengthening those connections in an inviting, empathetic environment is the best way to regain a relational balance.

 What Happens in Group Counseling?